This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 - Sales tax

 The Tax Cuts and Jobs Act of 2017 changed the tax code for corporations.
-As of January 1, 2018, C corporations have a flat corporate income tax rate of 21%.
+As of January 1, 2018, C corporations have a flat % corporate income tax rate of 21%, which remains in effect for 2025.
 This rate does not apply to other business structures.
-You should keep in mind that if you have a sole proprietorship or partnership—and in some cases, an LLC—you may need to pay self-employment tax.
+But not, if you have a sole proprietorship or partnership—and in some cases, an LLC—you may need to pay self-employment tax.

 Why is Tax Planning Important for Small Businesses?

 As a business owner, paying taxes is your duty, but the amount you owe should never be a surprise.
-It’s essential to understand how business taxes work and estimate the amount you need to pay each quarter or year to ensure that you have the appropriate amount of money.
+It’s essential to understand how business taxes work and estimate the amount you need to pay each quarter or year to ensure you have the appropriate amount.

 Tax planning can help you make accurate tax estimates, make all tax filings and reports on time, and avoid the potential repercussions of not doing so.
 As business taxes can be complicated, we recommend working with an experienced tax professional to help you plan.
 Tax planning is often the best way to find tax savings.